Depression Cherry: Promotion and release

-Singles

-On June 26, 2015, Beach House announced on Twitter that they would perform "Sparks" on SiriusXMU on July 1, adding that it would be the lead single from Depression Cherry.
-The single was subsequently released on July 1, 2015, alongside its accompanying visualizer, which was released on YouTube; it was also performed on SiriusXMU.
-On August 6 of the same year, "PPP" and "Beyond Love" were released as the album's second and third singles.
-The album's three supporting singles were later published through the band's website and could be accessed through the "Single Finder" feature, which allows a user to choose three songs, particularly their favorite ones, from the band's past catalog and depending on their choices, it determines which single would likely be their favorite.

 "Space Song", the album's third track, was initially released as a promotional single in 2015.
-The song became a sleeper hit, when about six years later, in 2021, the song attained virality on TikTok and later received a platinum certification by the Recording Industry Association of America (RIAA) on January 2022.
+The song became a sleeper hit, when about six years later, in 2021, the song attained virality on TikTok and later received a platinum certification by the Recording Industry Association of America (RIAA) in January 2022.
 The song was later featured in the Netflix-original television series Wednesday (2022), appearing in its third episode.
 After its appearance on the series, the song earned over four million streams in the United States, within the November 25–December 1, 2022, tracking week.
 Following the tracking week, it debuted at number 20 on the US Hot Rock & Alternative Songs chart, later peaking at nunber 13 on the chart the following week.
 On April 12, 2023, the song was certified double-platinum by the RIAA, for sales of 2,000,000 certified units in the United States.
+On March 6, 2026, Depression Cherry received a platinum certification by the Recording Industry Association of America (RIAA), for sales of 1,000,000 certified units in the United States.